MITLibraries/dome-reports/README.md

 Manually updating these extra fields can be done using an applications such as DB Browser for SQLite.

+#### Handling of the SQLite database over time - differences with the Dome database

+The SQLite database for this project is intended to supply reports over time and, consequently, represent the data over the future lifespan of Dome.
+In the event that, for example, a collections is deleted from Dome, the corresponding data should not be deleted from the SQLite database in order that time-series reports can accurately represent the relevant time-span.
+For the Dome communities and collections, the SQLite database does not represent any current state of Dome.
+For things like item counts, snapshots over time are recorded and the relevant year and month are recorded for each count.

 #### Monthly data imports: import_data.py

 The monthly import script is for reporting once a month.
 It will return an error if item count data for a given month is repeated.
 In case of correcting errors, the old data will need to be removed manually.
 It is possible to skip months which will result in fewer columns in the output reports.